terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

 1. Change into the  `5-app-infra` folder.
 1. Run `cp ../build/tf-wrapper.sh .`
 1. Run `chmod 755 ./tf-wrapper.sh`.
-1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and 0-bootstrap.
+1. Rename `terraform.example.tfvars` to `terraform.tfvars` and update the file with values from 0-bootstrap.
-1. Rename `bu1-development.auto.example.tfvars` to `bu1-development.auto.tfvars` and update the file with values from your environment.
-1. Rename `bu1-non-production.auto.example.tfvars` to `bu1-non-production.auto.tfvars` and update the file with values from your environment.
-1. Rename `bu1-production.auto.example.tfvars` to `bu1-production.auto.tfvars` and update the file with values from your environment.
 1. Provide the user that will be running `./tf-wrapper.sh` the Service Account Token Creator role to the bu1 project service accounts
 1. Provide the user permissions to run the terraform locally with the `serviceAccountTokenCreator` permission.
    ```